The Bankrate promise

-If you’re interested in taking advantage of the Discover it Balance Transfer’s 18-month 0 percent intro APR on balance transfers (12.24 percent to 23.24 percent variable APR after the fact), it’s beneficial to evaluate the pros and cons of this balance transfer card to determine if it’s a good fit for your spending style.
-Read on to learn whether or not the Discover it Balance Transfer card is worth it for you.
+If you’re interested in taking advantage of the Discover it® Balance Transfer’s 18-month 0 percent intro APR on balance transfers (17.24% to 28.24% variable APR after the fact), it’s important to evaluate the pros and cons of this balance transfer card to determine if it’s a good fit for your spending style.
+Read on to learn whether or not the Discover it® Balance Transfer card is worth it for you.

-The Discover It Balance Transfer credit card has a few benefits that can make it worth it for the average consumer looking to pay down debt.
-Here’s a look at everything from its zero-interest offers, cash back rewards and unique welcome bonus.
+The Discover it® Balance Transfer credit card has a few benefits that can make it worth it for the average consumer looking to pay down debt.
+Here’s a look at the card’s top features, including its introductory APR offers, cash back rewards and a unique welcome bonus.

 You need a long 0% intro APR offer on balance transfers

-This Discover card offers one of the longer introductory balance transfer periods available—0 percent intro APR on balance transfers for 18 months, followed by a variable APR between 12.24 percent and 23.24—as well as a short 0 percent intro APR on new purchases for 6 months.
+This Discover card offers one of the longer introductory balance transfer periods available — 0 percent intro APR on balance transfers for 18 months, followed by a variable APR between 17.24% to 28.24% — as well as a shorter 0 percent intro APR on new purchases for 6 months, followed by the same 17.24% to 28.24 percent variable APR.

 A rotating cash back rewards structure excites you